Lewis Crocker

 Lewis Crocker (born 6 January 1997) is a Northern Irish professional boxer.
-He has held the IBF welterweight title since 2025.

-Lewis also won the WBO European welterweight title in 2020 and held the WBA Continental European Title after defeating Tyrone McKenna in the Battle of Belfast on 2 December 2023.
+He held the IBF welterweight title from 2025 to 2026.
+He also won the WBO European welterweight title in 2020 and held the WBA Continental European title after defeating Tyrone McKenna in the Battle of Belfast on 2 December 2023.

+Early life and education

+Born in the Sandy Row area of South Belfast, Lewis Crocker attended secondary school at Malone Integrated College in Finaghy.
+He initially boxed at Holy Trinity Amateur Boxing Club in West Belfast.

 Amateur career

 Amateur boxing in both the Republic of Ireland and Northern Ireland is governed by the Irish Amateur Boxing Association.
 As an amateur, Crocker fought out of the Cairn Lodge Boxing Club in Belfast before eventually moving to Holy Trinity in the west of the city.
 His first major honour came in July 2011, when he represented Ireland in the European Schoolboy Championships.
 He earned a bronze medal for his efforts.
 Overall, Lewis had 97 amateur bouts, winning 90.
 On the way, he won seven All-Ireland junior titles.
 He also represented Ireland at the European Youth Championships in Sofia, Bulgaria in 2012 as well as the World Junior Championships in Kyiv, Ukraine in 2013.
 According to Irish Boxing, he holds the record for the quickest knockout in Irish amateur boxing history at under 12 seconds.
 He won the 2015 Irish Boxing KO of the year for this effort.
 In 2018, Lewis won a settlement over the Ulster Boxing Council (UBC).
 The UBC did not select Lewis to represent Northern Ireland in the 2015 Commonwealth Youth Games despite a recommendation by the Irish Amateur Boxing Association's head coach for Ulster.
 Lewis believed he was not picked for the NI Commonwealth Youth Games squad because of his Protestant background or perceived unionist political opinions, all others selected were Catholic.
 He won an £8,500 settlement under fair employment law.